 Cutimed® Sorbact® Dressing Pad

-is a hydrophobic microbe binding wound dressing, based on Sorbact® Technology.
-The Sorbact® wound contact layer combined with its absorbent core retains exudate, and is for moderate to high exudate levels.
+is a hydrophobic bacteria binding wound dressing, based on Sorbact® Technology, with an absorbent core which absorbs and retains moderate to high levels of exudate.

 • For use in infection wound management